mr4tt/zotbot/README.md

 - [New research into why woodpeckers don’t get concussions busts a popular myth](https://arstechnica.com/science/2022/07/study-woodpeckers-heads-behave-more-like-hammers-than-shock-absorbers/) - Absorption of the head's kinetic energy would actually impair the bird's pecking ability.

 # wikipedia
+- [National conventions for writing telephone numbers](https://en.wikipedia.org/w/index.php?title=National_conventions_for_writing_telephone_numbers&oldid=1217990549) - National conventions for writing telephone numbers vary by country.
+The International Telecommunication Union (ITU) publishes a recommendation entitled Notation for national and international telephone numbers, e-mail addresses and Web addresses.
+Recommendation E.123 specifies the format of telephone numbers assigned to telephones and similar commun...

 - [No one likes us, we don't care](https://en.wikipedia.org/w/index.php?title=No_one_likes_us,_we_don%27t_care&oldid=1195704256) - "No one likes us, we don't care" is a sports chant that originated as a football chant sung by supporters of the English football club Millwall in the late 1970s.
 It is sung to the tune of "(We Are) Sailing" by Rod Stewart.
 The late 1960s saw the rise of fan violence and football hooliganism throughout England; Millwall was one of several English t...

 - [CONOP 8888](https://en.wikipedia.org/w/index.php?title=CONOP_8888&oldid=1204685566) - CONPLAN 8888, also known as Counter-Zombie Dominance, is a U.S. Department of Defense Strategic Command CONOP document  that describes a plan for the United States and its military defending against zombies.
 It was initially classified by the United States Intelligence Community, but was eventually declassified following a Freedom of Information Act...